pableess/Bleess.Extensions.Logging.File/README.md

       "MaxFileSizeInMB": 50,  // this can be decimal "FormatterName": "simple",  // simple or json
       "Append": true,
-      "formatterOptions" : {
+      "FlushToDisk" : false, // true to indicate that flush operations should flush all the way to disk (ie fsync) "MaxFlushInterval" : null, // max ms for which to allow before a flush operation on log writes "formatterOptions" : {
           // see formatter options below
       }